NaXzyu/Dialogos/docs/Design-Doc-SocraticAgent.md

 - **Purpose**: The Learn state is a reflective phase where the agent assesses the outcomes of its actions and adapts its strategies accordingly.
 It is crucial for the agent's long-term improvement and adaptability.
 - **Reward Handling**: Learning is rewarded based on the agent's ability to improve its performance over time.
 The agent is encouraged to develop new strategies and avoid repeating ineffective behaviors.

+## Parallel State Machine Overview

+The **Parallel State Machine** is a pivotal element of the SocraticAgent's framework, facilitating the simultaneous operation of multiple states.
+This structure is essential for the agent's advanced functionality within game environments, enabling it to handle intricate tasks and make decisions autonomously and precisely.

+### Functionality and Dynamics
+- **Dynamic State Activation**: States, termed ParallelStates, are activated based on their action potential, a dynamic metric influenced by the current context and environmental conditions.
+- **Concurrent Execution**: These states operate in parallel, each in its own process, ensuring multitasking capabilities and swift adaptation to environmental changes.
+- **StateProperties and SessionProperties**: Each state has unique StateProperties guiding its behavior, while SessionProperties are shared across states for coordinated action without concurrency issues.
+- **Immutable Vector Spaces**: The machine's design prevents simultaneous creation of identical state types, yet allows all states to run concurrently as distinct instances.

+### Signal Propagation and Reward System
+- **Membrane Dynamics**: Action potentials are akin to signals traversing a membrane, with the membrane's properties affecting signal behavior—mirroring the agent's action potential dynamics.
+- **Action Potential Calculation**: The calculation reflects these dynamics, keeping the Observe state alert and transitioning to idle after inactivity.
+- **Optimal State Processing**: Reward signals are structured to direct the agent through state processing in an optimal sequence for maximum reward.
+- **Atomic Jobs and Events**: Tasks are atomic events, with the Observe state initiating the signal cascade and engaging other states as necessary.

 ## Multitasking
 - **Concurrent FSMs**: Multiple FSMs operate concurrently, each managing different aspects of the agent's behavior.
 - **State Synchronization**: The root StateChart synchronizes the states of individual FSMs.